-Going forward, EIS Group and our customers will leverage DXP’s integration with Microsoft Bot Framework to build and connect more bots to customer communication channels and add cognitive skills that enable them as digital agents to see, hear, interpret and interact with users naturally wherever they are.
+Going forward, EIS and our customers will leverage DXP’s integration with Microsoft Bot Framework to build and connect more bots to customer communication channels and add cognitive skills that enable them as digital agents to see, hear, interpret and interact with users naturally wherever they are.

 Keep digital close to your core system for success